 Successful completion of all academic requirements on the Pre-Seminary, Seminary I, and Seminary II levels is ordinarily considered prerequisite for Seminary III.
 Specifically, the student must have completed a minimum of 90 quarter hours of seminary work, including Homiletics I, Sermon Delivery, Liturgics, and Field Work IIc, with a cumulative grade point average of 2.00.
-Eligibility for the Seminary III year is determined by the registrar.
+Eligibility for the Seminary III year is determined by the Dean of Admissions and Records.